gzuzson/gzuzson.github.io/my-website/public/posts/analyzing-fight-night-markets.md

 slug: "fight-market-analysis-pacquiao-barrios-tszyu-fundora"
 ---

 Understanding combat sports betting isn't just about who wins—it's about **how markets move** in response to narratives, timing, psychology, and sharp vs. public money.
-In this article, I break down two upcoming fights—**Manny Pacquiao vs Mario Barrios** and **Tim Tszyu vs Sebastian Fundora**—from a data and market behavior lens.
+In this article, I break down two upcoming fights—**Manny Pacquiao vs Mario Barrios** and **Tim Tszyu vs Sebastian Fundora**—from a data and market behaviour lens.

 ---